uboslinux/ubos-docs/sphinx/developers/site-json.rst

       your certificate.

    ``cacrt`` (optional)
-      If you use SSL client authentication (not common), the certificate chain of the certificate authorities that your SSL clients are using.
+      If you use TLS client authentication (not common), the certificate chain of the certificate authorities that your TLS clients are using.

 ``wellknown`` (optional)
    This section is optional.
 It contains the data for well-known files that your